Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 For those returning to college, convenience saves stress as well as cash.
 If daycare can be eliminated by schooling at home, huge savings will result.
 Likewise, work schedules are not at the mercy of course schedules, allowing for optional overtime or mid-semester shift changes.

 This is not to say that online courses allow a student to pile on the work hours.
 There is a great deal of work involved in online studies, more than the typical class.
 Typically, a college class requires three hours of attendance on campus and six more hours of work at home.
 An online class demands these nine hours of work throughout the week as well as additional work as needed.
-It's quicker and easier to work with a professor face to face.
-Online courses require a student to manage his/her learning, and when concepts become cloudy more hours are needed for clarification.

 If this time can be dedicated to an online course, then it can save money in the long run with the convenience of those dedicated hours.
 Professors don't care if students upload papers at 2 am or post to the class blog at 5 pm.
 Unless they require specific online "meeting times," students can put in their nine hours whenever they can.

 There are two origins of online courses-those offered by online only colleges and those offered by brick and mortar colleges.
 The prospect of earning a degree at an online only college can make people nervous.
 After all, these colleges are "for profit" colleges with owners and board members operating like a corporate business.

 Luckily, traditional colleges are offering more and more online courses.
 Notably, are the number of online courses offered by community colleges to meet the needs of the non-traditional students who fill their classrooms.
 Large state universities are also rolling out the online courses, and some even offer a discount in comparison to their classroom courses.
 Online courses allow the universities to cut costs as well.
 This can justify a discount for a four year online degree with the state college.